BlanCandeGala/GenAgans/README.md

 Si encontrase algún problema al ejecutarlo, repórtelo, por favor.

 ---
-GenAgans is an application that allows you to perform the genetic variant analysis workflow from paired-end reads in an interactive, intuitive, and customizable way.
+GenAgans is an application that will allow you to perform the entire workflow of identification and annotation of human genetic variants from paired readings coming from NGS in an interactive, intuitive, personalized and reproducible way.

 GenAgans has been tested on Ubuntu-22.04 and Conda 23.9.0.